moyano83/Programming-In-Scala/README.md

 Many languages admit so-called “LL(1)” grammars.2 When a combinator parser is formed from such a grammar, it will never backtrack, i.e., the input position will never be reset to an earlier value.
 The combinator parsing framework allows you to express the expectation that a grammar is LL(1) explicitly, using a new operator ~!.
 This operator is like sequential composition ~ but it will never backtrack to “un-read” input elements that have already been parsed.

 # Chapter 32: GUI Programming
+We can create a swing application by extending the class `scala.swing.SimpleGUIApplication`, the top method is called to populate the window.
+Relevant components are:

+* Frames: Contains one child component.
+* Panels: Can contain one or more child components.
+* Buttons: Can perform actions on response to an event
+* Label: Displays texts

+Components have properties, which can be customized by the applications.
+Java and Scala have fundamentally the same "publish/subscribe" approach to event handling: Components may be publishers and/or subscribers.
+In Scala, subscribing to an event source source is done by the call `listenTo(source)` and unsubscribe using the `deafTo(source)` method.
+In Scala, an event is a real object that gets sent to subscribing components much like messages are sent to actors.
+To have your component react to incoming events you need to add a handler to a property called reactions.
+Important properties of the components of swing are:

+* contents: Fixes the children of a component in the tree.
+* reactions: Defines the handlers of the component, determines how the component reacts to events.

+# Chapter 33: The SCells Spreadsheet